DFE-Digital/apply-for-teacher-training/app/views/content/terms_candidate.md

-Thank you for using Apply for teacher training, a digital service run by the Department for Education.
+Thank you for using Apply for teacher training, a service run by the Department for Education.

 Using Apply for teacher training means you agree to these terms of use.

 ## How to apply for teacher training courses

-### Stage one: submitting your initial application(s)
+### Stage 1: submitting your initial application(s)

-You can apply for up to three courses through Apply for teacher training at this stage.
-You can also apply to three courses through UCAS if you want to.
+You can apply for up to 3 courses through Apply for teacher training at this stage.
+You can also apply to 3 courses through UCAS if you want to.

-**You can only accept one offer**, even if you use both services.
+**You can only accept 1 offer**, even if you use both services.

-### Stage two: trying again if your application wasn’t successful
+### Stage 2: trying again if your application wasn’t successful

 You can apply for more courses at this stage if: